 Begin by opening up the tube of caulk.
-This may involve cutting the top off the tube, in which case you want to make the hole as small as possible, so you can apply the caulk very precisely.
+This may involve cutting the top off the tube, in which case you want to make the hole as small as possible so that you can apply the caulk very precisely.

 Press the tip of the caulk tube against one end of the crack and gently squeeze to push a bead of caulk into the gap.
 Keeping the squeezing pressure constant, move the tube slowly and steadily along the crack to fill it with caulk.
 Try to fill the crack as completely as you can.
 Don’t worry if some excess caulk spills out of the crack; you can clear it up later.

 After applying the caulk, use your finger to press it into the crack, filling every tiny crevice.
 Next, submerge a sponge or rag into the bucket of water.
 Squeeze out the excess water and then wipe it over the wall to remove the caulk spilled out of the crack.